auth0/docs/articles/quickstart/backend/python/01-authorization.md

 ### Create a Flask application

-Create a `server.py` file and initialize the [Flask](http://flask.pocoo.org/) application.
+Create a `server.py` file and initialize the <a href="http://flask.pocoo.org/" target="_blank">Flask</a> application.
 Set the domain, audience and the error handling.

 ```python
 # /server.py